salishdev/salish.dev/src/content/pages/about.md

 description: "This template serves as a lightweight, minimally-styled starting point for anyone looking to build a personal website, blog, or portfolio with Astro."
 ---

-I've been working as a software engineer for the past 15 years.
-But I got started programming much earlier.
-As a kid I learned enough BASIC to write little games on the green terminal of an IBM 5150.
-That was a long time ago, but that early fascination has driven me to devote my career to understanding and harnessing the power of software.
+I’ve been a software engineer for the past 15 years, but my fascination with programming started much earlier.
+As a kid, I wrote little games in BASIC on the green-glow terminal of an IBM PC.
+That early spark set me on a path to spend my career exploring how software can shape the way we work and live.

-I have been developing for the web for most of my career.
-I'm proficient with all the latest web tech (last I checked).
-React, Typescript, GraphQL, some Golang.
-I'm comfortable with the full stack.
-I can hack on a dark theme with Tailwind CSS or <some difficult distributed systems cloud scaling task>.
+Most of my professional journey has been in web development.
+I’m comfortable across the full stack — building rich UIs with React and TypeScript, designing data layers with GraphQL, or scaling backend services in Go.
+Whether it’s refining a dark theme in Tailwind or tackling a thorny distributed systems challenge, I enjoy working across layers to make ideas real.

-These days I'm mostly interested in native development and AI applications.
-In that regard, I'm writing a lot of Swift and Rust.
+These days, my interest has shifted toward native development in Swift and Rust.
+I’m especially excited about building productivity tools that weave in AI to help humans work smarter and with more flow.

-I'm always looking for new opportunities to build something fun, beautiful, useful, or profound.
-If you have a project, or problem in mind, I'd love to hear about it.
+I’m always looking for opportunities to create something fun, useful, or meaningful.
+If you have a project or problem you’d like to explore, I’d love to hear about it.